classicfoo/notething/README.md

 # Taming Tkinter's Text Widget: Understanding and Overriding Emacs-Style Default Keybindings

 Tkinter's Text widget comes with numerous default keybindings inherited from Emacs, which can surprise developers expecting Windows-style behavior.
 These include unexpected actions like Ctrl+O inserting a newline, Ctrl+H acting as backspace, Ctrl+D deleting characters, and various Alt/Meta key combinations for word navigation and deletion.
 To create a modern text editor experience, it's important to explicitly override these default bindings using bind() with return "break" to prevent the default behavior, and then implement the expected Windows-style shortcuts that users are familiar with, such as Ctrl+O for file operations and Ctrl+H for find/replace functionality.

+# Argument For the Name "TNX Bullets"

+While "TNX Bullets" has the potential to be a catchy and memorable name, it may also lead to confusion due to its ambiguity and lack of clarity regarding the feature's functionality.
+A more descriptive name that directly conveys the purpose of the feature, such as "Dynamic Line Highlighting," might be more effective in ensuring users understand its value and functionality.

+# Embracing YAGNI: Designing Flexible and Future-Proof Software Solutions

+The concept of designing software with flexibility and generalization in mind is closely aligned with the principle of **YAGNI (You Aren't Gonna Need It)**, which emphasizes avoiding the implementation of unnecessary features until they are truly required.
+By adhering to YAGNI, developers can focus on delivering core functionalities that meet current user needs while leaving room for future enhancements.
+This approach not only simplifies the codebase, making it easier to maintain and understand, but also future-proofs the software by allowing it to adapt to changing requirements and unforeseen use cases without significant rework.
+Ultimately, prioritizing flexibility and generalization helps ensure that the application remains relevant and responsive to evolving user demands.